hongsea/hotspot-installation/README.md

     http://127.0.0.1:8088
     ```

     Enter a username and password when you first install.

-After login create a database name: `radius`
+    After login create `radius` database.
+Generate database tables using postgresql schema by go to Import -> Broswe to file (in hotspot-installation/freeradius/3.0/mods-config/sql/main/postgresql/schema.sql) -> Execute.

+    Go to "SQL command" and excute this sql command for add user.

+    ```
+    INSERT INTO radcheck (username ,attribute ,op ,value ) VALUES ('user0', 'MD5-Password', ':=', MD5( '123'));
+    ```

+    After cofig postgreSQL success you need restart freeradius.

+    ```
+    $ sudo systemctl restart freeradius
+    ```

+    And now to test you use the command.

+    ```
+    $ radtest usertest passwd localhost 0 radtesting123
+    ```

-And then you can connect to Wifi that you put name when you install first and test connect
+    And then you can connect to Wifi that you put name when you install first and test login captive portal.